*:・゚✧*welcome to my magazine archive*・✧*

 International Edition: The infamous first issue

-Another Elise By Olsen concept.
+Another concept by the editor that visited my high school!
 1 of 500 copies in the world. it folds out to a huge sheet!
-WIRED JP: Spatial Computing CYBERFEMINISM INDEX, Mindy Seu
+Really fun articles as well i love itttt:D

-i found it at climax books in soho, a tiny shop where you have to ring a bell to get in, then climb a narrow staircase. when i reached the top, i locked eyes with isabella burley, former editor of dazed magazine, who gave me a sticker i still keep on my laptop today. surreal!!
+i found it at climax books in soho, a tiny shop where you have to ring a bell to get in, then climb a narrow staircase. when i reached the top, i locked eyes with isabella burley, former editor of dazed magazine, who gave me a sticker i still keep on my laptop today. (surrealllllll)

 INTERNATIONAL LIBRARY OF FASHION RESEARCH @ NATONAL MUSEUM OF NORWAY